ibexa/documentation-developer/docs/guide/http_cache.md

 !!! note "Documentation reflects ezplatform-http-cache v1.0 and up"

-    This page reflects how `ezplatform-http-cache` v1.0 works, bundled with eZ Platform v2.5.9 and up.
+    This page describes `ezplatform-http-cache` v1.0, which is bundled with eZ Platform v2.5.9 and up.
     To learn how `ezplatform-http-cache` v0.9 works, see [eZ Platform 1.13LTS HttpCache documentation](https://doc.ezplatform.com/en/1.13/guide/http_cache/).

-## Overview

-eZ Platform provides out of the box highly advanced caching features needed for its own content views, taking advantage of sophisticated techniques to make Varnish and Fastly act as the view cache for the system.
+eZ Platform provides highly advanced caching features needed for its own content views, taking advantage of sophisticated techniques to make Varnish and Fastly act as the view cache for the system.
 This and other features allow eZ Platform to be scaled up to serve high traffic websites and applications, which also have busy publishing activity by large editorial teams.

-This is done via its own [ezplatform-http-cache](https://github.com/ezsystems/ezplatform-http-cache) bundle, which extends [friendsofsymfony/http-cache-bundle](https://foshttpcachebundle.readthedocs.io/en/1.3/), a Symfony community bundle that in turn extends [Symfony HTTP cache](http://symfony.com/doc/3.4/http_cache.html).
+This is handled by the [ezplatform-http-cache](https://github.com/ezsystems/ezplatform-http-cache) bundle, which extends [friendsofsymfony/http-cache-bundle](https://foshttpcachebundle.readthedocs.io/en/1.3/), a Symfony community bundle that in turn extends [Symfony HTTP cache](http://symfony.com/doc/3.4/http_cache.html).

 For content view responses coming from eZ Platform itself, this means:

 - Cache is **[content-aware](#content-aware-http-cache)**, always kept up-to-date by invalidating using cache tags.
 - Cache is **[context-aware](#context-aware-http-cache)**, to cache request for logged in users by varying on user _rights_.